What Is a Mason?

 A Day in the Life of a Mason

-To find out what typical roles and responsibilities a mason has, we looked at job announcements on Indeed.com.
-Masons:
+To find out what typical roles and responsibilities a mason has, consider the following excerpts from job announcements for masons on Indeed.com:

 - "Assist in building layout, framing, sheathing, and roofing structures"

 - "Use equipment and tools properly and safely to perform basic construction tasks"

 - "Lift and place bricks weighing approximately 5 pounds hundreds of times per day"

 - "Lift and place blocks weighing 24 to 55 pounds hundreds of times per day"

 - "Correct any safety hazards and communicate to the foreman"

 - "Tear down, rebuild, and point chimneys"

 - "Cut openings into walls, ceilings, and floors constructed of masonry materials"

 You can train to work in this occupation by completing a three- to four-year apprenticeship.
 Apprentices must complete about 144 hours of related technical instruction and 2,000 hours of paid on-the-job training each year.
 They learn about blueprints, building code requirements, mathematics, safety requirements, and first aid procedures.